-The Safe System design principles outlined in The Safe System Approach anticipate that, over time, road authorities embracing the Safe System will ensure the infrastructure and road environment support a safe outcome for road users making errors, and take better account of human crash tolerance thresholds.
+The goal of The Safe System Approach is that the infrastructure and road environment support a safe outcome for all road users when they make errors, and do so by taking into account human crash thresholds.

 More road authorities are recognising the major implications that adoption of a Safe System has.
 The role of the road authority is to provide a safe network that will require the progressive reduction of the traditional trade-offs that have historically been made between safety on the one hand, and mobility and access on the other.
 Rather than trade-offs, ‘win-win’ outcomes are required and need to be planned over time.

-Support for infrastructure safety investment in order to achieve non-fatal crash risk conditions across the network will become the priority.
+Support for infrastructure safety investment in order to achieve non-fatal crash risk conditions across the network (the spirit of the Safe System Approach) will become the priority.
 This is likely to result in substantial increases in the influence of the safety-focused infrastructure compared to other road safety programmes.

 Road authorities (and all road safety agencies) have to recognise that the framework for understanding and managing crash risk has to be thoroughly rethought.
 Existing knowledge of the new framework and responsibilities for determining and responding to crash risk in many LMICs is inadequate.